The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Sanjeev Vaishnavi is a Neurologist in Philadelphia, Pennsylvania.
+Sanjeev Vaishnavi is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Vaishnavi is rated as an Experienced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Lewy Body Dementia (LBD), Cerebellar Degeneration, Memory Loss, and Dementia.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Lewy Body Dementia (LBD), Cerebellar Degeneration, Memory Loss, and Dementia.
+Dr. Vaishnavi is board certified in Neurology, 2014.
 Dr. Vaishnavi is currently accepting new patients.

 Experienced in Dentatorubral-Pallidoluysian Atrophy